ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis-ssl.md

 ## Introduction
 This document will lists down how to install Let’s Encrypt SSL on Windows Server Running IIS Web Server

-**PS:** Please replace faeveohelpdesk.tk with your valid domain name which is mapped with your server
+**PS:** Please replace faveohelpdesk.tk with your valid domain name which is mapped with your server

 ## Download the Let’s Encrypt client